rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/k3s-self-assessment-guide-with-cis-v1.23-k8s-v1.23.md

 These are the possible results for each control:

-- **Pass** - The K3s cluster under test passed the audit outlined in the benchmark.
+- **Pass** - The K3s cluster passes the audit outlined in the benchmark.
 - **Not Applicable** - The control is not applicable to K3s because of how it is designed to operate.
-The remediation section will explain why this is so.
+The remediation section explains why.
-- **Warn** - The control is manual in the CIS benchmark and it depends on the cluster's use case or some other factor that must be determined by the cluster operator.
-These controls have been evaluated to ensure K3s does not prevent their implementation, but no further configuration or auditing of the cluster under test has been performed.
+- **Warn** - The control is manual in the CIS benchmark and it depends on the cluster's use-case or some other factor that must be determined by the cluster operator.
+These controls have been evaluated to ensure K3s doesn't prevent their implementation, but no further configuration or auditing of the cluster has been performed.

 This guide makes the assumption that K3s is running as a Systemd unit.
-Your installation may vary and will require you to adjust the "audit" commands to fit your scenario.
+Your installation may vary.
+Adjust the "audit" commands to fit your scenario.

 :::note

-Only `automated` tests (previously called `scored`) are covered in this guide.
+his guide only covers `automated` (previously called `scored`) tests.

 :::